heheding/IDTL/README.md

 * Shanghai Sailing Program, China (Grant No. 22YF1401500)
 * Chenguang Program of Shanghai Education Development Foundation and Shanghai Municipal Education Commission (22CGA36)

----

-Feel free to open issues or submit pull requests for bug fixes and improvements.
-We welcome contributions to extend IDTL to other multirate process settings!